-- 4.1 As noted earlier, the Preferred Options consultation on the emerging West Suffolk Local Plan (May 2022) proposes that Wickhambrook remains as a Local Service Centre and identified a site with an indicative capacity of 40 dwellings west of Bunters Road.
-However, at the time of preparing the Neighbourhood Plan, the process to confirm the designation and any site allocated for development still had a number of stages to complete.
+- 4.1 As noted earlier, the Draft West Suffolk Local Plan (January 2024) proposes that Wickhambrook remains as a Local Service Centre and identified a site with an indicative capacity of 40 dwellings west of Bunters Road.
+However, at the time of preparing the Neighbourhood Plan, the confirmation of the designation and the allocation would only happen once the Local Plan had been examined by the Government's Planning Inspectorate.
 The proposed allocation is addressed further in chapter 5. - 4.2 The location of any new development could, without an element of control, have a significant detrimental impact on the character of the village and the countryside that surrounds it.
 This is not to say that development in Wickhambrook Parish will not happen during the Neighbourhood Plan period but a balanced approach has to be taken to meeting the needs of the village and the protection of the historic and natural environment and minimising impact on services and infrastructure.